-We often get asked questions about what the Italy Dress Code is and how not to look like a tourist in Rome.
+We often get asked questions about what the Italy Dress Code is and how not to look like a tourist in Italy.
 In this guide we aim to demystify the rules over what to wear to Italy by asking your most frequently asked Italy outfit questions and giving you some outfit inspiration.

 Important Note: This post may contain affiliate links which means if you click through and make a purchase I will make a small commission at no extra cost to you!

 Do you have questions about the Italy dress code?
 While there are some regional differences between what to wear in the cities such as Rome, Venice and Naples compared to the beach destinations such as Puglia and the Amalfi Coast and Islands such as Sicily and Sardinia.

 Is there a dress code in Italy?

 There is not a Italy dress code per se.
 However there are some places where dress codes are enforced.